jkunimune/Djastiz/README.md

 ### Loanwords

-For words that describe deeply technical concepts like deoxyribonucleic acid, cultural concepts like ahupua&#8216;a, or a combination of the two like the oriental ladyfern, the preferred method of denotation is the loanword, a word taken directly from other languages (and modified to fit with Djastiz's phonology, of course).
+For words that describe deeply technical concepts like deoxyribonucleic acid, cultural concepts like ahupua&#8216;a, or a combination of the two like the oriental ladyfern, the preferred method of denotation is the loanword, a word taken directly from other languages.
+Loanwords in Musical Djastiz use Modern Djastiz's phonology.
 The word should be taken from a language that has regional or historical ties to the concept.
 For example, a specific species of fox should have a word loaned from a language sung in a region where that fox is or was found.
 Gramatically, loanwords are equivalent to nouns.
 Note that this is also the preferred method for generating toponyms, even when the country in question uses a compound word in the native language.
 For example, while the United States of America could be described with the words `ngidh` and `flupshr`, the proper term in Djastiz is `iunaitedsteits`.
 Loanwords use the phonology of Modern Djastiz, and contain no tones save the `moja`.

 Like the compound words, the set of documented loanwords is not complete.
 They are meant to encompass the highly specific concepts that Djastiz cannot describe on its own, and thus to attempt to recond all of them in a Djastiz dictionary would be impossible.
 Instead, I have included some useful examples of loanwords in [loanword.csv](dictionary/loanword.csv).